-Prerequisite: 79.5 in social studies course 89.5 in Social Studies course CP
+Prerequisite: 85 in H Social Studies course 90 in Social Studies course CP

 The honors level course offers a more detailed approach to United States history from the end of Reconstruction (1877) to the present than the survey style of the CP level course.
 Emphasis is placed on the growth of the United States as a world power, America's role in the World Wars, its domestic issues and world involvement in the second half of the 20th century, and the country's entry into and the new challenges of the 21st century.
 This is a required state mandated course for graduation.